 Any amount of unearned grant funds that the student must return is called an overpayment.
 Wade College has 30 days from the date the institution determines that the student withdrew to notify the student of a grant overpayment.
 The college is required to notify the student if he or she owes a repayment via written notice.
 The maximum amount of a grant overpayment that the student must repay is half of the grant funds he or she received or was scheduled to receive.
 The student does not have to repay a grant overpayment if the original amount of the overpayment is $50 or less.
 The student must make arrangements with the college or the Department of Education to return the unearned grant funds.

 The requirements for Title IV program funds when the student withdraws are separate from the Wade College Refund Policy.
 Therefore, the student may still owe funds to the college to cover unpaid institutional charges.
 Wade College may also charge the student for any Title IV program funds that the college was required to return.
-If the student does not already know what the Wade College Refund Policy is, the student should ask the Director of Financial Services for a copy.
+If the student does not already know what the Wade College Refund Policy is, the student should ask the Financial Services Department for a copy.

 Wade College can also provide the student with the requirements and procedures for officially withdrawing from college.